Cannabis and You

 The most important thing is to make informed choices.
 Be sure to make the right choice for you when it comes to cannabis.
 This can take courage.
 Our cultural traditions and teachings can guide you to make choices that are safer for your body and mind.
 If you choose to use cannabis, see the tips below to lower the risk of harm.

-Consider: why you are choosing to use cannabis?
-Is it going to help you in some way?
-It is out of curiosity?
-Is it something you use frequently?
-Have you informed yourself on the risks as well as the benefits?
+Ask myself: why am I choosing to use cannabis?
+Is it going to help me in some way?
+Is it out of curiosity?
+Is it something I use frequently?
+Have I informed myself on the risks as well as the benefits?

 If you are 19 years or older, possessing up to 30 grams of cannabis for your own use is legal in Canada.
 Cannabis is regulated by the province of BC.
 You must be 19 or over to purchase, possess or use cannabis or cannabis products.
 Minors in BC (people under the age of 19) are not allowed to possess any cannabis.
 Be sure you know where and when it is safe and legal to use cannabis

 Using cannabis is a problem when it negatively affects your life or the lives of others.
 We may think this refers to people who use large amounts of cannabis on a regular basis, but even using cannabis on a single occasion can lead to problems.
 For example, we may make a poor decision such as driving a car before the effects of cannabis have worn off.

 Regular cannabis use, especially by a youth, has particular risks.
 Like other psychoactive drugs, cannabis can interfere with healthy brain development.
 Early and regular use can interfere with developing positive patterns of social interaction with peers.
 Regular use may also negatively impact mental, physical, emotional and spiritual wellness.
 Our relationships with friends and loved ones, and our ability to function and fulfill the responsibilities of our daily lives (such as going to work and school) may also be negatively affected by using cannabis regularly.